 - From your store admin, go to the Settings > Shipping page.

-- In the “Shipping rates” section, look to see if you have set a weight-based shipping rate and adjust it according to your product’s specifications.
+- In the “Shipping rates” section, see if you have set a weight-based shipping rate and adjust it according to your product’s specifications.

 - From your store Admin, click Settings, then Payments to go to your Payments settings